 Slow Cooker Shabu Shabu

-fat free chicken broth
+Fat free chicken broth

-16 oz, jumbo, shelled, cut lengthwise in half each (keep slightly frozen for easier slicing)
+1 pound(s), jumbo, shelled, cut lengthwise in half each (keep slightly frozen for easier slicing)

-uncooked bok choy
+Baby bok choy

-dried shiitake mushroom(s)
+Dried shiitake mushroom(s)

 2 cup(s), dried, thinly sliced

-yellow summer squash
+Yellow summer squash

-1 large, or 2 small, trimmed and thinly sliced
+2 small, trimmed and thinly sliced

 - Rinse kombu sheets under cold running water.
 Place kombu in a large bowl and submerge in cold water for 15 minutes; drain.

 - Combine 2 cups of water and broth in a medium saucepan; add kombu and bring to a simmer.
 Once simmering, remove and discard kombu.
 Pour broth mixture into a fondue pot, slow cooker or chafing dish; keep at a simmer over low heat.
 (Note: Kombu, a type of seaweed, is often available in supermarkets’ ethnic sections or in natural food stores.
 It gives the broth a slightly fish-like taste.
-If desired, omit the kombu and use 3 cups of chicken broth and 1 of cup water for a more mild-flavoured broth.)
+If desired, omit the kombu and use 3 cups of chicken broth and 1cup of water for a more mild-flavoured broth.)

 - Using a skewer, fondue fork or other long-handled fork, swirl shrimp and vegetables, one piece at a time, through broth until cooked through, about 1 to 3 minutes.
 Dip cooked shrimp or vegetables into sauce and eat.
-Yields about 3 cups per serving.

 - Yields about 3 cups per serving.